opendatacube/documentation/Build install instructions/Mac and Homebrew.md

 cd basemap-1.0.7
 pip3 install .

-# basemap may file with newer versions of CLTools/brew.
+# basemap may fail with newer versions of CLTools/brew.
 The problem may be related to
 # https://github.com/jswhit/pyproj/issues/136
 # which basically says that the _proj.c distributed by pip needs to be rebuilt.
 # Do this by using git rather than pip